Be prepared for a power outage

 - An unopened refrigerator will keep food cold for about 4 hours.
 If available, add ice to the refrigerator to keep the food at a safe temperature if the power will be out for a long time.

-- Visit Canadian Food Inspection Agency for more information about food safety during and after a power outage or other emergencies.
+- Visit the Canadian Food Inspection Agency website for more information about food safety during and after a power outage or other emergencies.

 - If you want to cook, be sure to provide adequate ventilation – never barbecue indoors or in an enclosed space.